deggis/ca-tharsis/README.md

 # ca-tharsis summary

-ca-tharsis finds weaknesses in Conditional Access policies using constraint solving.
+ca-tharsis finds weaknesses in Conditional Access policies using constraint solvers.

 While these policies are simple to create, they are notoriously difficult to maintain and review.
 The portal provides what-if tool for spot checking single sign-in scenarios, but does not provide the needed overall visibility to what is applied, and what the weaknesses are.

-ca-tharsis aims specifically to answer one question: how lucky the adversary needs to be in choosing suitable user and other authentication conditions to be able to bypass controls such as MFA?
+ca-tharsis aims specifically to answer one question: how lucky the adversary needs to be in order to bypass MFA and other controls?
+In other words, what sign-in scenario offers the least resistance to an adversary.

+This answer is searched by re-expressing the conditional access policy set as logical implications, and later requiring the solver to minimize the cost-to-attack.

 # Method